-Every year, more than 180,000 people in the United States alone are diagnosed with abdominal aortic aneurysm (AAA) disease – often defined as an enlargement or dilation of the aorta by greater than 50% of its normal diameter.
+Every year, more than 545,000 people WW are diagnosed with abdominal aortic aneurysm (AAA) disease – often defined as an enlargement or dilation of the aorta by greater than 50% of its normal diameter.

 The causes of AAA disease are not always known but risk factors include those associated with other types of vascular disease such as high blood pressure and smoking.